Mixed Hodge structures and formality of symmetric monoidal functors: Mixed Hodge structures

 Deligne introduced a global decomposition of $V_\C:=V\otimes\C$ into subspaces $I^{p,q}$, for any mixed Hodge structure $(V,W,F)$ which generalizes the decomposition of pure Hodge structures of a given weight.
 In this case, one has a congruence $I^{p,q}\equiv\overline{I}^{q,p}$ modulo $W_{p+q-2}$.
-We study this decomposition in the context of symmetric monoidal functors.
+From this decomposition, Deligne deduced that morphisms of mixed Hodge structures are strictly compatible with filtrations and that the category of mixed Hodge structures is abelian (see \cite[Section 1]{DeHII}, see also \cite[Section 3.1]{PS}).
+We next study this decomposition in the context of symmetric monoidal functors.

 \begin{lemm}[Deligne's splitting] The functor $\Pi_\C^{W}$ admits a factorization